MoritzHayden/bosco/README.md

 python3 src/bot.py
 ```

+## Dependencies

+Dependencies are automatically scanned and updated with [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates) on a daily basis, as configured in [dependabot.yml](./.github/dependabot.yml).
+For questions about security, please reference the [Security Policy](./docs/SECURITY.md).

 ## Deployment

 The bot is automatically deployed to the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform) whenever a push is made to the [main branch](https://github.com/MoritzHayden/bosco/tree/main).